002A/ixora.io/itp/project_development_studio/midterm-status.rst

     :height: 400
     :align: center

 This is only 5 seconds because it takes a long time to create.
-I'll replace it with the full version in a few days.

 Many Directions
 ===============